-Final Examination - Thesis Defence (required only for the Hungarian diploma)
+Final Examination - Thesis Defence

 In order to acquire the Hungarian diploma, the student is required to complete the final examination.
 The final examination consists of the preparation and arrangement of the thesis, viva voce and written examinations stipulated in the qualification requirements.